-University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills (UnBQ) is proud to be hosting the four-day Blue Quills Indigenous Thought conference.
+University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills (UnBQ) is proud to be hosting the three-day Blue Quills Indigenous Thought conference.
 This conference will be the first in a series of similar conferences, at the UnBQ campus, on May 1-3, 2019.

 The theme of the conference, Indigenous Thought and Being, is about celebrating Indigenous peoples’ reclamation of their own systems and knowledge and Indigenous thought regarding present day issues.
 We will explore a number of sub-themes including Indigenous Knowledge, Health and Well-Being, Education, Literacy, and, interweaving all of these, iyiniw isihcikewin – Ceremony, Culture, and Ways of Being.